 This behavior continued in many different ways as I got older.
 And because deep down, I knew how fake I was, I lost all respect for myself (which eventually, led to self-hate).

-We like to think that a lack of self-respect can coexist with, and even be extinguished by, an abundance of true love but it can’t.
+We like to think that a lack of self-respect can coexist with, and even be extinguished by, an abundance of true love from someone else but it can’t.

-If you don’t respect yourself, getting genuine love from another person will never feel “right.”
+If you don’t respect yourself, getting genuine love from another person will never feel the way you’re convinced it should feel.
 It won’t feel nearly as valuable as getting disrespectful attention from people who are just as incapable of genuinely loving themselves.

 Knowing how to love yourself is not hard.

-Self-love is nothing more than consistently having your own back because you regard yourself as a person of value.
+Self-love is nothing more than consistently having your own back, by acknowledging the value that you have as a human being on this planet.

-It’s about gaining confidence from your ability to act on how worthwhile you know you are.
+It’s about gaining confidence from your ability to act on healthy boundaries and enforce high standards.

-It’s about understanding that anyone who makes you feel worthless does so because they can’t tap into their own worth.
+It’s about understanding that anyone who makes you feel worthless does so because they cannot tap into their own.

 If you find yourself always…

-… and eggshell walking in your relationships, it’s not because you’re just unlucky in love. it is 100% because you have a lack of self-love.
+… and eggshell walking in your relationships, it’s not because you’re “unlucky in love.” it is 100% because you have a lack of self-love.

-If you care too much about what other people think and take everything that others do to you personally… you don’t know how to love yourself.
+If you care too much about what other people think and internalize the behavior of others… you don’t know how to love yourself.

 If you’ve finally gotten out of a toxic relationship where you were devalued, cheated on, and disrespected but still treat yourself poorly and miss him/her on the daily… it’s because you don’t love yourself.